 The current crisis has disrupted the provision of financial and non-financial services and training, especially the distribution of loans to the beneficiaries.
-It has also entirely stopped activities of a number of MFIs' branches in the cities of Sana'a, Taiz, Aden, Al Hudaydah and Ibb.
-In addition, it has disrupted the implementation of 38 has still mainly been funded by SFD with \$ 1.6 million.
-The support has aimed to continue the SMPES' non-financial support, to continue its youth employment projects within the value chain program that targets coffee, honey and seasonal crops, and to support the roll out phase on training women entrepreneurs in the field of management.
+It has also entirely stopped activities of a number of MFIs' branches in the cities of Sana'a, Taiz, Aden, Al-Hudaidah and Ibb.
+In addition, it has disrupted the implementation of 38 planned projects at an estimated cost of over \$17 million.

-The amount of SFD fund to loans of both the National Foundation for Microfinance Program Azal's Islamic Microfinance Program totaled \$ 1.07 million, and the latter program signed with SFD a funding agreement of \$ 232,721.
+The amount of SFD funds to loans of both the National Foundation for Microfinance Program Azal's Islamic Microfinance Program totaled \$1.07 million, and the latter program signed with SFD a funding agreement of \$232,721.